barjin/pw-web/usecases/usecases.md

 - User can delete existing code.

 #### Managing the recordings
-The user can also manage (rename, delete) the existing recordings.
+The user can also manage the existing recordings.
-- User selects a recording and either deletes it, or renames it.
+- User can select a recording and either delete it, or rename it.